Skip to content

 comment: 'description'

 Indexes are created using CONCURRENTLY outside of a transaction where possible.
+On a partitioned parent a plain CREATE INDEX is emitted instead, since Postgres forbids CONCURRENTLY there.

 as_constraint (table-level unique constraints)